 But you know what?
 Both of those options stink.
 Restricting and overeating are signs of self-sabotage, not self-love, and they’re getting in the way of you reaching your ideal weight.

 Fortunately, there’s a third choice:

 (3) Eat what you want.
 Stop when you’re full.

 Sounds easy, huh?
-It is, but it takes time.
+It is, but it takes time to learn.

-This holiday season you need to give yourself permission to eat.
+This holiday season you need to permit yourself to eat.
 Eat what you want, just do it mindfully and slowly.
 Don’t be afraid to eat, but don’t be afraid to stop eating either.